Dominien/agentic-orchestration-layer-model/README.md

 ## System 3 Architecture Updates (New)

-We have upgraded the core loop to resemble "System 2" reasoning (Daniel Kahneman), making the AI more deliberate and transparent.
+The core loop has been upgraded to resemble "System 2" reasoning (Daniel Kahneman), making the AI more deliberate and transparent.

 ### Architecture Overview